material-components/material-components-web-react/packages/select/README.md

 }
 ```

-> NOTE: In order to get access to the value, you must add an `onChange` handler, which accepts an event and updates the value of the input as shown above.
+> NOTE: In order to get access to the value, you must add an `onChange` handler, which accepts an event and updates the value of the select as shown above.

 #### Shorthand options